4.4 Pro Forma Adjustments

 applicable, a registrant must first determine the appropriate accounting

-treatment for the transaction (e.g., business combination).
-The appropriate
+treatment for the transaction (e.g., business combination or asset

 4.4.2.1.1 Transaction Accounting Adjustments in Business Combinations

-financial information, the registrant must first make transaction
+registrant must first make transaction accounting adjustments to

-the registrant.
-The registrant would then reflect the business
+The registrant would then make the following transaction accounting

 -

 Recognize the consideration transferred — This may result in adjustments to (1) decrease cash, (2) increase equity for shares issued as consideration, or (3) increase liabilities for either the recognition of contingent consideration or debt issued to fund the transaction (see Section 4.4.2.1.6).
-Any additional shares issued must be included in pro forma earnings per share.
+Note that any additional shares issued as consideration must be included in pro forma earnings per share.
 Further, additional interest expense should be reflected for any new debt issued.

 -

-Adjust the assets acquired and liabilities assumed to fair value, and recognize goodwill and intangible assets — A registrant must perform a preliminary allocation of the consideration transferred to the assets acquired and liabilities assumed in the acquisition and reflect transaction accounting adjustments on the pro forma balance sheet to recognize the acquiree’s assets and liabilities on the basis of the measurement requirement in ASC 805, which is mostly at their respective fair values.
-The registrant would also recognize on the pro forma balance sheet any identifiable intangible assets and goodwill resulting from the transaction.
+Adjust the assets acquired and liabilities assumed to fair value, and recognize intangible assets and goodwill — A registrant must perform a preliminary allocation of the consideration transferred to the assets acquired and liabilities assumed and reflect transaction accounting adjustments on the pro forma balance sheet to recognize the acquiree’s assets (including identifiable intangible assets) and liabilities on the basis of the measurement requirement in ASC 805, which is typically at their respective fair values.
+The registrant would also recognize on the pro forma balance sheet the goodwill resulting from the transaction.
 Further, the registrant must consider the impact of each of these transaction accounting adjustments in the pro forma income statement.
 Examples of such adjustments could include those related to the following:

 -